tjjfvi/mosaic/README.md

 closed with `[` and `]`, respectively, and their body consists of one or more statements.

 When a loop is reached, it first runs all of the instructions in the body.
-If any replacement patterns succeeded, it will run its body again.
-Once all of the instructions in the body are run and no replacement patterns succeed, the loop ends, and flow continues to the next instruction.
+If any patterns matched, it will run its body again.
+Once an iteration of the loop body results in no successful replacements, the loop ends.

 For example, given this program:

 ```
-aa .. .. bb
+bb .. .. bb

+bb  aa
 [
   aa ..   .. aa
 ]
+aa bb  bb bb
 ```

 Execution would proceed as follows:

-- The mosaic is initialized to `aa .. .. .. bb`.
+- The mosaic is initialized to `bb .. .. bb`.
+- The first pattern matches, changing the mosaic to `aa .. .. bb`.
 - The loop is entered.
+  - We execute all instructions in the body:
-- The replacement pattern is successfully applied, changing the mosaic to `.. aa .. bb`.
+    - The pattern matches, changing the mosaic to `.. aa .. bb`.
   - The end of the loop is reached.
-A replacement pattern was successfully applied, so we return to the start of the loop.
+A pattern matched, so we return to the start of the loop.
+  - We execute all instructions in the body:
-- The replacement pattern is successfully applied, changing the mosaic to `.. .. aa bb`.
+    - The pattern matches, changing the mosaic to `.. .. aa bb`.
+  - The end of the loop is reached; we return to the start of the loop.
+  - We execute all instructions in the body:
+    - The pattern does not match, so we skip it.
   - The end of the loop is reached.
-A replacement pattern was successfully applied, so we return to the start of the loop.
-- The replacement pattern does not match, so we skip it.
-- The end of the loop is reached.
-No replacement pattern was successfully applied, so we exit the loop.
+No pattern matched, so we exit the loop.
+- The final pattern matches, changing the mosaic to `.. .. bb bb`.
 - The end of the program is reached.

-### Commands

-The other type of instruction are the special commands.
-They should be written on their own line.

-- `.`: debug (in the command line version, prints a textual representation of the mosaic; in the visual interpreter, lingers on the frame)
-- `

 ### I/O

-I/O in mosaic is accomplished through four commands: `i`, `I`, `o` and `O`. `i` and `I` both do input, and `o` and `O` both do output. `i` and `o` use a character encoding, while `I` and `O` use a binary encoding (explained further below).
+I/O in mosaic is accomplished through four commands: `i` and `I` for input; `o` and `O` for output.
+Commands `i` and `o` use a character encoding, while `I` and `O` use a binary encoding (explained further below).

+All I/O commands must be followed by a single tile matcher pattern (e.g `i a_`).

 #### `i`

-The `i` command will read a byte from input and put it in the symbol position (the second character) of the first tile matching the passed-in pattern.
+If the `i` command finds a matching tile, it reads a byte from the input and puts it in the symbol position of that tile.

-For example, given:
+For example, given the program:

 ```
 aa ab